↑ Home ← Previous - Circling Measure (2) Next - Circling Measure (4)

 Among other elements, you may drag point H to adjust the overlap.

-Note that when the overlap is a point, the cycling is exact, and the measure is stationary.
+Note that when the overlap is degenerate (when the last point of the cycle is incident with the first), the cycling is exact, and the measure is stationary.

-When the overlap is an interval, the cycling is inexact, and the measure seems to shift, or “precess”.
+When the overlap is an interval (when the last point of the cycle is not incident with the first, and in fact steps "beyond" it), the cycling is inexact, and the measure seems to shift, or “precess”.

 We project, and so “measure”, the overlap